 In Romans 8: 18 in the New Testament portion of the Bible, the writer of the letter to the Romans, Paul, made an outrageous statement: He says that all human sufferings are “not worth comparing with the glory that will be revealed in us.”
 (Romans 8: 18) The human race has experienced unspeakable amounts of suffering throughout history.
 What can possibly make that seem like nothing?
-The Great Restoration of all things.
+The Great Restoration of all things, including all humanity.
 Paul then went on to write, “The entire created universe waits in eager expectation for Jesus-believers to be unveiled [when Jesus returns].” (verse 19) The Great Restoration of all things is being more or less held back, waiting upon the restoration of all humanity.

 Two Basic Principles

 Two very basic principles must be understood at the very beginning of this teaching.
 The first is that when humans restore something (such as restoring an antique car), they always attempt to restore the object to its original condition.
 In reality, humans often restore something to less than its original condition, but even in a lesser condition they consider it restored, nevertheless.

 The second principle is this: when God restores something, He always restores it to FAR GREATER than its original condition—often up to seven times greater than its original condition!
 Furthermore, the Bible implies in a few places that God’s restoration may sometimes reach even a hundred times greater than the original.

 This teaching is about God’s restoration of everything He created—including all human beings.
 His universal restoration began in the Garden of Eden immediately after our first ancestors fell into sin, and will end when He freshly restores the entire universe and the earth.